-In this Abu Dhabi Tour from Dubai port you will be picked up from Port Rashid to visit the Sheikh Zayed Grand Mosque.
+In this Abu Dhabi Tour from Dubai port, you will be picked up from Port Rashid to visit the Sheikh Zayed Grand Mosque.
 The fourth biggest mosque in the world which accommodates some 40,000 worshipers inside its walls, the mosque showcases the cultural diversity of the Islamic world.
 Abu Dhabi Tour from Dubai Port continues into the heart of the city, Union Square.
-On to the Heritage Village, specifically designed to continually remind the younger Emiratis of their rich and colourful past.
+On to the Heritage Village, specifically designed to continually remind the younger Emiratis of their rich and colorful past.

-visit the beautiful Sheikh Zayed Grand Mosque, an architectural wonder and one of the biggest mosques in the world, enjoy a stop at the Corniche, the impressive eight-kilometer stretch of perfectly manicured waterfront with children’s play area, beach, cafés and restaurants, visit the Heritage Village, specifically designed to continually remind the younger Emiratis of their rich and colorful past, visit to Abu Dhabi Marina Mall, home to hundreds of luxury shops as well as souvenir stores where you can pick up mementos of your day out in the capital, visit Louvre Museum Abu Dhabi, and enjoy a Photo Stop at Emirates Palace from Outside
+visit the beautiful Sheikh Zayed Grand Mosque, an architectural wonder and one of the biggest mosques in the world, and enjoy a stop at the Corniche, the impressive eight-kilometer stretch of perfectly manicured waterfront with children’s play area, beach, cafés, and restaurants, visit the Heritage Village, specifically designed to continually remind the younger Emiratis of their rich and colorful past, visit Abu Dhabi Marina Mall, home to hundreds of luxury shops as well as souvenir stores where you can pick up mementos of your day out in the capital, visit Louvre Museum Abu Dhabi, and enjoy a Photo Stop at Emirates Palace from Outside

 |Number of persons||1- person||2-4 person||5-8 person||9-16 person|